News media

-The news media or news industry are forms of mass media that focus on delivering news to the general public or a target public.
-These include news agencies, newspapers, newsmagazines, news channels, news websites, etc.
+The news media or news industry are forms of mass media that focus on delivering news to the general public.
+These sources include news agencies, newspapers, news magazines, news channels etc.

 History

 Some of the first news circulations occurred in Renaissance Europe.
-These handwritten newsletters contained news about wars, economic conditions, and social customs and were circulated among merchants.
-The first printed news appeared by the late 1400s in German pamphlets that contained content that was often highly sensationalized.
-The first newspaper written in English was The Weekly Newes, published in London in 1621.
+These handwritten newsletters, circulated among merchants, contained news about wars, economic conditions, and social customs.
+Newsletters were very scarce and no two were the same as they were all hand written, until the invention of the printing press by Johannes Gutenberg in 1440.
+With movable type and ink, newspapers were now able to be mass produced for cheap.
+The first printed news appeared by the late 1400s in German pamphlets, which contained content that was often highly sensationalized.
+The first newspaper written in English was The Weekly News, published in London in 1621.
 Several papers followed in the 1640s and 1650s.
 In 1690, the first American newspaper was published by Richard Pierce and Benjamin Harris in Boston.
 However, it did not have permission from the government to be published and was immediately suppressed.

 In the United States

-In 1729, Benjamin Franklin began writing a new form of newspaper that was more satirical and more involved in civic affairs than previously seen.
+In 1729, Benjamin Franklin began writing a new form of newspaper that was more satirical and involved in civic affairs than previously seen.
 In 1735, John Peter Zenger was accused of seditious libel by the governor of New York, William Cosby.
-Zenger was found not guilty, largely in part to his attorney Andrew Hamilton, who later wrote a paper in which he argued that newspapers should be free to criticize the government as long as it was true.
+Zenger was found not guilty, largely in part to his attorney Andrew Hamilton.
+Hamilton later wrote a paper in which he argued that newspapers should be free to criticize the government as long as it was true.
 Later, with the ratification of the Bill of Rights in 1791, freedom of the press would be guaranteed by the First Amendment.

-In the 1830s, newspapers started seeking commercial success and turned toward reportage.
-This began with the New York Sun in 1833.
+In the 1830s, newspapers started seeking commercial success and turned toward reportage, beginning with the New York Sun in 1833.
 Advancements in technology made it cheaper to print newspapers and "penny papers" emerged.
+These issues sought out more entertaining daily news like murder and adventure, rather than politics.
+Penny papers attempted to reach a larger audience due to the cheap prices.

-These issues sought out local news and coverage of society.
-Later, news-gathering became a central function of newspapers.
-With the invention of the telegraph in 1845, the "inverted pyramid" structure of news was developed.
-Through the latter half of the 1800s, politics played a role in what newspapers published.
-By the end of the century, modern aspects of newspapers, such as banner headlines, extensive use of illustrations, "funny pages," and expanded coverage of organized sporting events, began to appear.
-Also, media consolidation began with many independent newspapers becoming part of "chains".
+By the end of the century, modern aspects of newspapers such as banner headlines, extensive use of illustrations, "funny pages," and expanded coverage of organized sporting events began to appear.
+Media consolidation emerged with many independent newspapers becoming part of "chains".